 LinkedIn Endorsements vs LinkedIn Recommendations

 Therefore, it takes more time and effort than using the LinkedIn endorsements feature.
-So, obtaining recommendations requires more work than earning endorsements.
+So, it’s easier to get endorsements on LinkedIn than it is to obtain recommendations.

 How to Get Skill Endorsements on LinkedIn

-The obvious first step is to list your skills on LinkedIn.
-Make sure you add at least 10 abilities that are important to the business opportunities you are looking for in the future.
+The obvious first step in getting LinkedIn endorsements is to list your top skills on LinkedIn.
+Make sure you add at least five skills that are important to the business opportunities you are looking for in the future.

 You can add up to 50 LinkedIn skills, so if you have them, flaunt them.

-It’s always important to be honest, as you will have to prove your skills and knowledge at some point in time.
+It’s always essential to be honest, as you will have to prove your skills and knowledge at some point in time.

-If you are having trouble identifying your greatest abilities, try to think about times in your career where people from your job showed their appreciation for your work.
+If you are having trouble identifying your greatest abilities, try to think about times in your career when people from your job showed their appreciation for your work.
+And remember, include only skills that will emphasize your work experience—too many random choices will raise red flags.

 A great way to showcase your knowledge is through social media content.
-From sharing industry-related articles to promoting your webinars or events — your opportunities are endless.
+From sharing industry-related articles to promoting your webinars or events—the opportunities are endless.

-There are so many ways you can prove your skills on LinkedIn, you are not limited to your profile.
+There are so many ways you can prove your skills on LinkedIn, you are not limited to your profile or LinkedIn endorsements.

 Rather than telling your audience what you are good at, you can show them through your content.
 As a result, you will also provide your LinkedIn connections with valuable information.